EAST VILLAGE FILMING LOCATIONS

 The East Village is a neighborhood in Manhattan that lies east of Greenwich Village, south of Gramercy and Stuyvesant Town, and north of the Lower East Side.
-It has traditionally been an immigrant, working class neighborhood, but has undergone rapid gentrification in recent years, prompting The National Trust for Historic Preservation to place the neighborhood on their list of America's Most Endangered Places.
+It has traditionally been an immigrant, working class neighborhood, but has undergone rapid gentrification in recent years, prompting The National Trust for Historic Preservation to place the neighborhood on their list of America’s Most Endangered Places.
 It has a strong Jewish culture, a vibrant art culture, and an exciting nightlife scene, making it a must-see Manhattan neighborhood.
 You can see many East Village filming locations on the brand new East Village TV & Movie Sites Walking Tour.

 July Taymor’s film, Across the Universe, featured the East Village quite prominently as the New York home of Max (Joe Anderson) and Jude (Jim Sturgess).
 The neighborhood enjoyed a brief “Technicolor” makeover as the film transported the East Village to the Swinging 60’s and era of free love for the Beatles-themed movie.